Delta Force: Operations

 Most operations assigned to Delta are classified, but some details have become public knowledge.
 For service during Operation Urgent Fury (1983), the United States' invasion of Grenada, Delta was awarded the Joint Meritorious Unit Award.
 The unit was awarded the Valorous Unit Award for extraordinary heroism during the Modelo Prison hostage rescue mission and the capture of Manuel Noriega in December 1989 during Operation Just Cause in Panama.

-1st SFOD-D operators from C Squadron were also involved in Operation Gothic Serpent (1993) in Somalia.
+In 1993, 1st SFOD-D operators from C Squadron were involved in Operation Gothic Serpent in Somalia.
 Two of those operators, MSG Gary Gordon and SFC Randy Shughart, were posthumously awarded the Medal of Honor for their actions on 3 October 1993 during the Battle of Mogadishu.

 During Operation Enduring Freedom and Operation Iraqi Freedom, 1st SFOD-D was awarded the Presidential Unit Citation for combat operations in Afghanistan from 4 October 2001 to 15 March 2002 and Iraq from 19 March 2003 to 13 December 2003.

-On 26 October 2019, Delta operators accompanied by members of the 75th Ranger Regiment conducted a raid on the compound of Islamic State leader Abu Bakr al-Baghdadi, leading to his death.
+On 26 October 2019, Delta operators accompanied by members of the 75th Ranger Regiment conducted a raid on the compound of Islamic State leader Abu Bakr al-Baghdadi, where he killed himself by detonating a suicide belt.

+On 3 January 2026, Delta operators captured Venezuelan president Nicolás Maduro and his wife Cilia Flores during the 2026 United States airstrikes in Venezuela.